Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

 To test that writing worked properly let's setup the scene with just the geometry again.
 Run the Anatomical Arm demo again, then run mz.clean_scene().

-Once we have a scene with just arm geometry, let's retrieve the Ziva rig from the file on disk.
+Once we have a scene with just the arm geometry, let's retrieve the Ziva rig from the file on disk.

 .. code-block:: python